pingcap/docs/tools/tikv-control.md

 > **Note:**
 >
 > - This command only supports the local mode.
 It prints `success!` when successfully run.
-> - You must run this command for all stores that have specified Regions' peers.
+> - You must run this command for all stores where specified Regions' peers locate.
 If `--regions` is not set, all Regions are involved, and you need to run this command for all stores.

 ### Recover from MVCC data corruption